 The Predictive Gap: Knowing that a truck broke down is easy.
 Predicting when a specific water pump will fail based on unique vibration patterns and ambient temperature is where most implementations fail.

-Technical Architecture: Building Fleet Managemetn Digital Twin
+Automotive Digital Twin Architecture: Building a Fleet Management Digital Twin

 1. The Physical Layer: Data Acquisition & Edge Intelligence